 The saturation detector of the relay takes advantage of the fact that any CT operates correctly for a short period of time even under very large primary currents that would subsequently cause a very deep saturation.
 As a result of that, in the case of an external fault the differential current stays very low during the initial period of linear operation of the CTs, while the restraining signal develops rapidly.
 Once one or more CTs saturate, the differential current will increase.
-The restraining signal, however, precedes by at least few millisectonds.
+The restraining signal, however, yields by at least few milliseconds.
 During internal faults both the differential and restraining currents develop simultaneously.
-This creates characteristic patterns for the differential - restraining trajectory as depicted in Figure 10.
+This creates characteristic patterns for the differential - restraining trajectory as depicted in Figure 5.
+The CT saturation condition is declared by the saturation detector when the magnitude of the restraining signal becomes larger than the higher breakpoint (HIGH BPNT) and at the same time the differential current is below the first slope (LOW SLOPE).
+This condition is of the transient nature and requires "sealing".
+A special logic in the form of a state machine is used for this purpose as depicted in Figure 6.